Legal Notices/Consumer Information

 For more information on the college’s nondiscrimination policies, contact the Executive Director of Human Resources at (630) 466-7900, ext.
 2367; Waubonsee Community College, Route 47 at Waubonsee Drive, Sugar Grove, IL 60554-9454.

 Accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), Waubonsee offers a variety of educational programs and services, including transfer and career-oriented degrees and certificates.
-Prospective students needing help should contact the Admissions Office while currently enrolled students should contact the Dean for Students Office at (630) 466-7900, ext.
-2349 or firstname.lastname@example.org.
+Prospective students needing help should contact the Admissions Office while currently enrolled students should contact Counseling at (630) 466-7900, ext.
+2361 or email@example.com.